 Voluntary administration: A guide for employees

-This information sheet (INFO 75) provides general information for employees of companies in voluntary administration.
-It covers:
+This is Information Sheet 75 (INFO 75).
+It provides information for employees of companies in voluntary administration.This information sheet covers:

-- who is an employee
+- who is an employee?

 - the purpose of voluntary administration